 Since 1st January 2012, all cats older than seven months must also be identified and registered in the I-CAD database.
-Any cat being sold or exchanged must be permanently identified, regardless of its age, but the minimum age at which a cat can be sold or exchanged is 8 weeks.
+If they are sold before that age, they must be identified beforehand.

 I-CAD is a member of Europetnet, thus linked to an EU database.